Sara Bareilles: 2002–2006: Career beginnings and Careful Confessions

-After graduating from UCLA in 2002, Bareilles performed at local bars and clubs (such as the Hotel Café and Genghis Cohen in Los Angeles), building a following before performing in larger venues.
-She released two demos of mostly live tracks in 2003: The First One in April and The Summer Sessions in October.
+After graduating from UCLA in 2002, Bareilles immediately wanted to pursue a career in the music industry, and started to perform at local bars and venues.
+She released two demos in 2003: The First One in April, and The Summer Sessions in October.

-In January 2004, Bareilles self-published her first studio album, Careful Confessions.
-In mid-2004, she opened for Rocco DeLuca and the Burden during their inaugural headline tour, supported Guster on their first UK tour and co-headlined a tour with Jon McLaughlin.
-Also in 2004, she appeared as a singer in a bar in the award-winning indie film Girl Play, performing the song "Undertow" and her songs "Gravity" and "Fairy Tale" also appeared in the film.
+In January 2004, Bareilles self-published her first studio album, Careful Confessions. she supported Guster on their first UK tour, and co-headlined a tour with Jon McLaughlin.
+Also in 2004, she appeared as a singer in a bar in the award-winning indie film Girl Play, performing the song "Undertow"; her songs "Gravity" and "Fairy Tale" also appeared in the film.

-She signed a contract with Epic Records on April 15, 2005 and spent the rest of the year and the early months of 2006 writing, composing and reworking songs for her upcoming album.
+She signed a contract with Epic Records on April 15, 2005, and spent the rest of the year and the early months of 2006 writing, composing and reworking songs for her upcoming album.

 She was the opening act in 2006 for Marc Broussard's "Carencro" tour.
 Her song "Gravity" appeared briefly in the 2006 independent film Loving Annabelle.

-In 2007, Bareilles toured as the opening act for Aqualung and Mika and later that year opened for several shows on both Maroon 5 and Paolo Nutini's U.S. tours.
+In 2007, Bareilles toured with Rocco DeLuca and the Burden, Aqualung, and Mika, and later that year opened for several shows on both Maroon 5 and Paolo Nutini's U.S. tours.
 She opened for James Blunt on his U.S. tour in association with VH1 You Oughta Know.